 As noted, many of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+The accessibility regulations do not require PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix minutes of older Council meetings.
-Any new PDFs or Word documents we publish will meet accessibility standards.
+However, newer PDFs or Word documents we publish will meet accessibility standards.

 Other exemptions from the accessibility regulations.